 This year, the ‘skydancer’ has returned to the Peak District.
-After four years of absence, a hen harrier nest was found this spring by a volunteer on the High Peak moors, and the four chicks have fledged successfully.
+After four years of absence, a hen harrier nest was found this spring by a volunteer on the High Peak moors, and the four chicks fledged successfully.

 The bird’s nickname comes from its amazing acrobatic flight, and now it’s really exciting that more of us will now be able to see the skydance of a bird that’s been rare for such a long time.